-Perspectives on the future of law – How the professional should respond to major disruptions
+Perspectives on the future of law – How the profession should respond to major disruptions

 The legal profession is in the midst of significant change, and is headed into a period where there will be even greater change.
 These changes are driven by disruptions that alter the very nature of how traditional legal services have been performed and provided to clients for decades.
 These disruptions include: